 In announcing Libra, Facebook, this vastly successful data merchant, has declared it would go into banking now.
 Not just merchant, retail or even investment banking, but central banking.
 A central bank is the authority which issues and controls a currency.
 According to the Libra Whitepaper, the Libra Association is to be the central bank for Libra.

 Let’s not forget how fast things are evolving today, in cyberspace in particular.
 It took the Medici family a few centuries to become princes and, at the height of its power, to control the Catholic Church.
-Facebook was only founded fifteen years ago.
+Facebook was founded only fifteen years ago.
 During this time it has gained a lot more active users than the Catholic Church, or any polity, has ever had: 2.38 billion.
 And now it announces what pretty much sounds like a sovereign currency.

 This is a grab for power, a Medici move.
 It’s a claim for princedom, or even papacy.
 Not a princedom or even the Holy See in physical space, but in virtual space.
 And easily the biggest one, too.
 So big that it will have repercussions on physical state power.
 2.38 billion potential users of Libra.